worship-manager/web-frontend/README.md

-# Present Worship Website
+# Worship Manager Website

-This is the website for the Present Worship project.
+This is the website for the Worship Manager project.

 ## Overview

-Present(as in, the present) Worship is presentation software built to empower church services
+Worship Manager is presentation software built to empower church services